 4 Apr 2013 | United States

 Optomec's additive manufacturing IP portfolio reaches 35 patents

 Optomec has announced that the Company's Intellectual Property (IP) portfolio in the field of Additive Manufacturing grew to 35 patents with the addition of 6 new patents granted in 2012.
 These new patents cover inventions for the Company's Aerosol Jet technology used for Printed Electronics.
-Optomec also announced it has received notices of allowance for additional patents which are expected
+Optomec also announced it has received notices of allowance for additional patents

 The newly granted patents included 3 in the United States and 3 in Asia.
 Of particular note, Optomec received protection for its technologies that enable printing of high conductivity circuitry onto temperature sensitive plastic (low cost) substrates using laser curing techniques.
 Additionally, the company received patents in the area of printed passive structures (ie: resistors, antenna, etc); tilting of the head to enable printing on 3D surfaces; and high resolution printing for fine feature electronics.

 Finally, Optomec received several patents protecting hardware enhancements that enable high throughput printing for high volume manufacturing applications.
 These include multiplexing strategies for key elements of the Aerosol Jet system, including the atomizer that serves as the input mechanism, and the focusing head that defines printed output.

 Dave Ramahi, President/CEO of Optomec states "Optomec's growing patent portfolio is testimony to the unique and enabling nature of our underlying technology.
 These recent awards, combined with our broader IP portfolio, help ensure that our customers can enjoy a critical competitive advantage as they adopt our solutions for high volume manufacturing of their own products."